Suffering bastard: Suffering bastard (1942)

-According to Jeff Berry in Beachbum Berry Remixed and others, a suffering bastard cocktail was created in Egypt at the Shepheard's Hotel.
+According to Jeff Berry and others, a suffering bastard cocktail was created at the Shepheard's Hotel in Cairo.
 Bartender Joe Scialom was looking to make a hangover drink for allied troops and according to the story made one as a "cure" for the suffering soldiers who complained about the poor quality of liquor in the area.

 Both the drink and the hotel played a role in WWII.
-When the war was going well for the Nazis, German General Rommel allegedly said "I'll be drinking champagne in the master suite at Shepheard's soon."
+When the war was going well for the Axis, German General Rommel allegedly said "I'll be drinking champagne in the master suite at Shepheard's soon."
 The allies did well, however, and the drink was supposedly so popular with the troops that a telegram was sent asking for several gallons to be made and brought to the front lines.

 According to Berry, Scialom's original handwritten recipe as provided by his daughter called for brandy.
 Bourbon was frequently swapped out for the brandy where it was available however, and for a short period of time the drink was also called the suffering bar steward, for those that found the use of the word bastard offensive.
 Berry also notes that when Scialom made other versions he had different names for them, and that the addition of bourbon made the drink a Dying Bastard, and the addition of both bourbon and rum made it a Dead Bastard.
 The VenTiki Lounge uses brandy for the suffering bastard on their classic tiki drinks menu, but the recipe varies from bar to bar and is significantly different from the one created by Trader Vic.